ZhenyingZhu/StudyNotes/EPI.markdown

 - In place bucket sort.
 Use a hashtable to record the end of each bucket.
 Each time pick the next cell of last element in the first bucket, and place it into the right bucket.
 When a bucket is full, remove the bucket from hashtable.
 At the end the array will be sorted.
 T(n)=O(n), S(n)=O(m), where m is the number of buckets.

 #### 14.8
+Team photo day 1
+- Place two teams in two rows explicitly.
+Person in the second row should be taller than the first row.
+Sort two teams.
+Compare each pair to see if the taller one is in the same team.
+T(n)=O(nlogn), S(n)=O(n).

+#### 14.9

 ## Notation, Language and Index